aireilly/vale-test/README.md

 # Vale test

-This Vale test case reproduces an error which is found in VS Code, Sublime, and Vale CLI.
+This Vale test case reproduces an error which is found in VS Code, Sublime with `vale-ls`, and Vale CLI.

 ```cmd
 ┌───── ~/vale-test (test-case)*